Malinda Colwell, Ph.D.

-**Dr. Colwell is accepting graduate students for Fall 2021**
+**Dr. Colwell is no longer accepting graduate students for Fall 2021**

 My area of expertise and research interests focus on preschool children's socio-emotional development and how to promote positive socialization and equip young children and families to be healthy, which in turn promotes children's socio-emotional development.
 I am fascinated by how young children come to identify and then appropriately express their emotions and how that influences their social relationships.
 When we think about socializing children about emotions, I often think we assume that adults, by virtue of being adults, know how to socialize others about emotions and to promote positive social interactions.
 And yet, I think the socialization process is not something that we are all naturally inclined to do.
 Therefore, I am also interested in teacher-child and parent-child relationships and how the quality of those relationships may influence socialization processes.

-In each of these areas, my focus is on the child in the context of family, cultural, and educational systems and how to best provide children a solid foundation for social and emotional development.
+In each of these areas, my focus is on the child in the context of family, environment, and educational systems and how to best provide children a solid foundation for social and emotional development.

 Areas of Expertise

 - Young children's social and emotional development

 - Parent-child and teacher-child relationships

 Pearson, M., Gaines, K., Pati, D., Colwell, M.J., & Motheral, L. (2019).
 The Physiological impact of window murals on pediatric patients.
 Health Environments Research & Design Journal, 116 – 129.